polyavi/battleShips/README.md

 * Issues to be fixed
   Done - Should put return/cancel button on join room screen Fixed - Events on user disconnect
-  Fixed- When ship moves there is slow down on each section Fixed - Double rooms and users appear when log in
-  - Ship range propblem
+  Fixed - When ship moves there is slow down on each section Fixed - Double rooms and users appear when log in Fixed - Ship range problem

-* Practice React patterns and good practices
-  - cildren props
-  - Children.map() and cloneElement()
-  - Static Properties
-  - Context API
-  - Compound Components
-  - High Order Components
-  - Render Props
-  - shouldComponentUpdate